On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Chiral spiral at large

 \section{Chiral spiral at large $N$}

 The cGN model in the large $N$ limit is conveniently studied by introducing a complex Hubbard-Stratonovich (HS) field $\Delta$ rather than reformulating the theory as a $J\bar J$ deformation of a WZW model.
-At large $N$ the $\mathbf{Z}^A_N$ symmetry can be spontaneously broken even at finite $T$.
+At large $N$ the $\mathbf{Z}^A_N$ symmetry can be spontaneously broken at finite $T$, because the usual no-go theorems do not apply in this limit \footnote{For the same reason, $\mathbf{Z}^A_N$ can be broken even if it looks like a continuous $U(1)$ symmetry at infinite $N$}.
 In this section we derive the critical temperature $T_c$ of the cGN model, reproducing the result of \cite{Thies:2003kk,Schnetz:2004vr,Schon:2000he,Basar:2009fg} with a different method.
-To this end, we compute the free energy density per flavour (which for simplicity is called free energy in what follows) both for a homogeneous condensate and for a inhomogeneous one, assumed to have the same chiral spiral form \eqref{eq:chisp} that we found at $T=0$.
+To this end, we compute the free energy density per flavour (which for simplicity is called free energy in what follows) both for a homogeneous condensate and for a inhomogeneous one, assumed to have a chiral spiral form analogous to the one found above at finite $N$ and $T=0$.
 We show that at low temperatures $T<T_c$ the latter minimizes the free energy also at large $N$; for $T>T_c$ the symmetry-preserving configuration, in which fermions are massless, is recovered.

 We take the 't Hooft limit $N\to\infty$ with $\lambda_s$, $\lambda_v$ fixed.
 The cGN model at large $N$ is recovered for $\lambda_v=0$.
 The free energy of the cGN model at large $N$ is given by